 3.2 Processing of contributions

-3.2.1 Contributions received at least two months before a meeting may be translated (see clause 3.2.2) and will be posted in the original and, if applicable, in translated languages, on the web as soon as practicable after they are received.
-They will be printed and distributed at the beginning of the meeting only to the participants present who request paper copies.
+3.2.1 Contributions received at least two months before a study group or working party meeting may be translated (see clause 3.2.2) and will be posted in the original and, if applicable, in translated languages, on the web as soon as practicable after they are received.

-3.2.2 If a chairman, in agreement with the participants of his or her study group (or working party), states that the study group (or working party) is willing to use documents in the original language, no translations will be made.
+3.2.2 If a chair, in agreement with the participants of his or her study group (or working party), states that the study group (or working party) is willing to use documents in the original language, no translations will be made.

-3.2.3 Contributions received by the Director less than two months but not less than 12 calendar days before the date set for the opening of a meeting cannot be translated.
+3.2.3 Contributions to study group or working party meetings received by the Director of TSB less than two months but not less than 12 calendar days before the date set for the opening of a meeting cannot be translated.

 3.2.4 Contributions should be posted on the web no more than three working days after they are received by the secretariat.

-3.2.5 Contributions received by the Director less than 12 calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.
+3.2.5 Contributions to study group or working party meetings received by the Director less than 12 calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.
 Contributions judged to be of extreme importance may be admitted by the Director at shorter notice.
-The final decision as to their consideration by the meeting shall be taken by the study group (or working party) .
+The final decision as to their consideration by the meeting shall be taken by the study group (or working party) and reflected in the report of the meeting.

 3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in clause 2 of [ITU-T A.2], and the timing given in clause 3.1.9.
 A reminder should be sent out by the Director whenever appropriate.

-3.2.7 The Director, with the agreement of the study group chairman, may return to the contributor any document that does not comply with the general directives set out in [ITU-T A.2], so that it may be brought into line with those directives.
+3.2.7 The Director, with the agreement of the study group chair, may return to the contributor any document that does not comply with the general directives set out in [ITU-T A.2], so that it may be brought into line with those directives.

 3.2.8 Contributions shall not be included in reports as annexes, but should be referenced as needed.